shakercs/lando-drupal-template/README.md

-# lando-drupal-template
+# Lando file template for drupal

-Lando Template for Drupal
+This file to make your life easy 🚀 in development mode